Harshit-HK/E-Commers-App/README.md

 ## ✅ Step 2: Run the Frontend
 npm run dev

+    This version is just frontend (no backend/admin),

+    Still fully functional and looks good,

+    But if someone wants the full version with backend + admin, they can follow the link.

 ## 🔗 For the full version with backend and admin dashboard, visit: